Hey there!

 Some reasons I’ll highlight in today’s article, while discussing pros and cons of Zurich and Warsaw.

-In general, though, I’m currently not of the opinion that you should “bank all on your country”.
+In general, though, I’m currently of the opinion that you should “bank all on one country” (if you can).

-You never know what is gonna happen in the future, and you want to keep your options open.
+You never know what is gonna happen in the future, and keeping options open can be worthwhile.

-I still think that committing to places (and people) has value, though.
-And that’s why I’m in the process of doing a thorough research on where to set up long-term.
+That said, I personally still think that committing to places (and people) has value.
+And that’s why I spend time doing thorough research on where to set up long-term.

 I will talk a little bit about Dubai as well later on in this article.

-If you want to get an idea of my aforementioned experiences traveling/workationing in Europe, you can check some vibes on my IG posts/highlights. 📷
+If you want to get an idea of my aforementioned experiences travelling/workationing in Europe, you can check some vibes on my IG posts/highlights. 📷

 Warsaw